TL;DR

 The NHS simply isn't resourced to provide every individual with a personalised, preventative anti-stress programme.
 It has to prioritise the most urgent cases.
 This leaves a crucial gap for those who want to take control of their health before it becomes a crisis.
 This is where private health cover provides a vital, complementary solution.

 Modern private medical insurance in the UK has evolved.
 The best policies are no longer just a safety net for when you get sick; they are a proactive toolkit for staying well.
-They provide tangible weapons in the fight against stress-induced aging.
+They provide tangible weapons in the fight against stress-induced ageing.

 Here’s how a comprehensive PMI plan can help: